-Many divorcing couples are surprised to find that their collective retirement benefits are worth more than their home and other assets.
+Many divorcing couples are surprised to find that their collective retirement benefits are often worth more than their home and other assets.
 As a result, if you’re going through a divorce, you need an attorney who understands the complexities of determining the value of retirement benefits, and who will fight to ensure that you receive the full value to which you are entitled.

-A defined contribution plan consists of a plan where both the employee and employer may make contributions into the plan, and these contributions are then invested into assets (usually stocks and mutual funds).
+A defined contribution plan (DCP) consists of a plan where both the employee and employer may make plan contributions, and these contributions are then invested into assets (usually stocks and mutual funds).
 At retirement, the employee is entitled to begin withdrawing funds from this plan (which usually happens as stocks, mutual funds, or other equities are sold).

-Of the two main types of retirement plans, defined contribution plans (like 401k Plans) are the easiest to value, as participants are generally provided with quarterly statements that reflect the exact value of a participant’s plan assets at a specific time (although there are vesting issues which may need to be considered).
+Of the two main types of retirement plans, defined contribution plans (like 401k plans) are the easiest to value, as participants are generally provided with quarterly statements that reflect the exact value of a participant’s plan assets at a specific time (although there are vesting issues which may need to be considered).

 We can help with actuarial and financial components of plan valuation.
-With pension plans, valuation can be somewhat complex, as many assumptions must be made about duration of employment and salary.
+With pension plans, valuation can be somewhat complex, as many assumptions must be made about the duration of employment and salary.

 The difficult aspect of dividing retirement benefits is that while a value can be determined for the retirement benefits, the fact is that neither spouse is usually entitled to receive any retirement payments until a future date.
-Thus if the retirement benefits are currently worth $50,000, it is not the case that each party simply receives a check for $25,000.
+Thus, if the retirement benefits are currently worth $50,000, it is not the case that each party simply receives a check for $25,000.

 If the couple has other assets comparable to the value of the retirement benefits at issue, an “offsetting award” approach can be employed.
-For instance, if the equity in couple’s home and furniture is of approximately the same value as the marital portion of the pension one spouse could be awarded the home and furnishings and the other spouse awarded the full value of the pension.
+For instance, if the equity in a couple’s home and furniture is of approximately the same value as the marital portion of the pension, one spouse could be awarded the home and furnishings, and the other spouse awarded the full value of the pension.

-Unfortunately, this “offsetting award” approach often doesn’t work because there are insufficient other assets comprising the marital estate, or because the marital portion of one spouse’s retirement benefits is disproportionately large.
+Unfortunately, this “offsetting award” approach often does not work because there are insufficient other assets comprising the marital estate or because the marital portion of one spouse’s retirement benefits is disproportionately large.
 In such cases, the Court can order the benefits of one of the spouse’s pension plans to be divided and paid to each spouse through what is referred to as Qualified Domestic Relations Orders (“QDROs”), or Qualified Illinois Domestic Relations Orders (“QILDROs”), as applicable.
 Under these orders, each spouse becomes entitled to a specified amount or percentage of the retirement benefits at some later date (typically upon retirement of the spouse named in the retirement plan).

 We can handle all of the property division aspects of your divorce.
 If you would like to read more now, click on any of the following links: